Matthew-R-Lehnert/take-home-test/TrackProposal.md

 # Deep Learning in R (Track Proposal)
 ## Track Marketing Description
+In this track, you can start from zero knowledge of Deep Learning and build your way up to deploying high level AI.
+Utilizing the powerful and easy to use Keras package, you will learn the most commonly used neural network architectures and deploy them in a multitude of different use cases.
+This track is ideal for native R aficionados who want to learn cutting edge approaches to solving problems associated with classification, regression, time-series, image recognition, natural language processing, and more.
+By the end of this track you will learn how to use neural networks to create art along with improving pre-existing neural networks developed by industry leaders.
 ## Track Learning Objectives
 ## 1. Deep Learning for Everyone (Theory Based Free Interactive Course)
 ### Course Marketing Description